Convergent Versioning

-The current version of this document is v380-F.
+The current version of this document is v450-B.

-Given a project that aims to achieve the highest level of feature-completeness, maturity, and stability (collectively identified as dependability), its releases should be expressed using a single integer number of two bytes expressed in hexadecimal notation, conveying: - its dependability score, expressed as a value between 0x000 and 0xFFF (first three digits). - metadata expressing the size of the changes delivered, and if the release breaks compatibility and/or includes new enhancements, encoded in the last digit.
+Given a project that aims to achieve the highest level of feature-completeness, maturity, and stability (collectively identified as dependability), its releases should be expressed using a single integer number of two bytes in hexadecimal notation, conveying:

-As an example, the version number 0x9B04 immediately conveys that the project is in its consolidated state (very dependable) and the version introduced changes to up to 25% of its content, with no breaking changes and no new enhancements.
-Because of its stage, following releases will never include breaking changes or affect more than 25% of its content, but may include new enhancements.
+As an example, the version number 0x9B04 immediately conveys that the project is in its consolidated state (very dependable) and the version is expected to have medium upgrade impact, with no breaking changes and no new enhancements.
+Because of its stage, subsequent releases will never include breaking changes or have more than medium-level upgrade impact, but may include new enhancements.

 Traditional software versioning systems like SemVer typically emphasize what changed in a given release and whether it constituted a breaking change, new functionality, or bug fix.